Jake-Coding/MGA-tally/README.md

 ## How to use it
 run `app.py` in console using `py app.py` (or however you'd like to run it).
 The app uses Ridge's scoring system as of 09/28/2020.

-If it changes, I will try to update the app to match.
-Currently, it is not linked to JA, but when it is, there will be a webhook on the JA server running the app (hopefully).
+UPDATE 9/29/20:
+ - Squid is planning on reimplementing the old system in some manner.
+This app doesn't have much of a use anymore.
+It was a good run :P